ccarral/cosmic__cube/content/_index.en.md

 Computer engineer (UAEMex, class of 23).

 I dedicate my time to programming, reading and watching movies from time to time.

-Into kernel development and low level stuff.
+Currently doing Infra @ Oracle.